 Key Characteristics Description

 Cross-platform Support for multiple platforms.
 Workloads

-were identified that would compile

 natively on the following operating

-systems: Windows, MacOS, iOS, Chrome,
+systems: Windows Android (ChromoOS

+Not Supported) MacOS iOS Chromo

-Windows on ARM and Linux.
-Currently,
+Windows on ARM and Linux Currently

-CrossMark supports Windows, MacOS and
+CrossMark supports Windows MacOS and

 iOS operating systems but may support

-other operating systems in future.
+other operating systems in future

 Licensing Workloads must either have a permissive

-open source license (e.g. MIT, BSD or
+open source license (e.g. MIT BSD or

-Apache) or be contributed by BAPCo
+Anache) or be contributed by BAPCo

 members.

 Sensitivity Characteristics CrossMark is designed to track the

-sensitivity characteristics of SYSmark 25
+····· sensitivity characteristics of SYSmark 25

 including sensitivity to CPU frequency, CPU

 core count, GPU, storage device, memory,

 architecture, etc. The combined

 component scaling of all the workloads

 must, by definition, closely match the

 component scaling of SYSmark 25 at the

 sub scenario level.

 Client Usage Models The workloads are based on typical client

 usage models like facial recognition,

 compression/decompression, file I/O,

 document processing etc.